Gerry Rafferty: Death

 In November 2010, Rafferty was admitted to the Royal Bournemouth Hospital where he was put on a life-support machine and treated for multiple organ failure.
-After being taken off life support, Rafferty rallied for a short time, and doctors thought that he might recover.
+After being taken off life support, he rallied for a short time, and doctors thought that he might recover.
 Rafferty died of liver failure at the home of his daughter Martha in Stroud, Gloucestershire, on 4 January 2011.
 He was 63.
+Speaking of the last days she spent with him, Martha stated, “He was dying and we both knew it, and it was okay....
+His journey to death was the most profound thing I’ve ever witnessed.”

 A requiem mass was held for Rafferty at St Mirin's Cathedral in his native town of Paisley on 21 January 2011.
 The mass was streamed live over the Internet.
 Politicians in attendance were the First Minister of Scotland Alex Salmond MSP, Wendy Alexander MSP, Hugh Henry MSP, and Robin Harper MSP.
 The musicians present included Craig and Charlie Reid of The Proclaimers, former bandmates Joe Egan and Rab Noakes, Barbara Dickson, and Graham Lyle.
 The eulogy was given by Rafferty's longtime friend John Byrne.
 His remains were then cremated at the Woodside Crematorium in Paisley and his ashes scattered on Iona.
 He is survived by his daughter Martha, granddaughter Celia, and brother Jim.